opral/monorepo/source-code/plugins/json/README.md

-## This plugin is planned to be depricated in the future, it should be replaced by sdk or framework specific plugins
+### The plugin is complicated to set up.
+We highly encourage alternative i18n library focused plugins like the i18next plugin, typesafe-i18n.
+See [available plugins](https://inlang.com/documentation/plugins/registry)

 # inlang-plugin-json